simpledotorg/simple-server/doc/arch/016-ab-testing.md

 Messages will be localized for the patient based on the state of their assigned facility.
 We will use the facility address instead of the patient's address because it's more likely to be valid.
 The language mapping logic can be found in `app/models/facility.rb`.

-Experiment messages have been translated into the following languages:
+Experiment messages have been translated into many regional languages in the countries Simple operates in.

-Bangladesh:
-Bangla

-Ethiopia:
-Amharic
-Oromo
-Somali
-Tigrinya

-India:
-Bengali
-Hindi
-Kannada
-Marathi
-Punjabi
-Tamil
-Telugu

 ## Notification window